preetipidatala/mmlspark/docs/cogsvc.md

 Azure Cognitive Services on Spark enable working with Azure’s Intelligent Services at massive scales with the Apache Spark™ distributed computing ecosystem.
 Cognitive Services on Spark allows users to embed general purpose and continuously improving intelligent models directly into their Apache Spark™ and SQL computations.
 This liberates developers from low-level networking details, so they can focus on creating intelligent, distributed applications.
 Each Cognitive Service acts as a SparkML transformer, so users can add services to existing SparkML pipelines.
 This is a great example of our [HTTP-on-Spark](http.md) capability that lets you interact with HTTP services from Apache Spark.

 ## Usage
-To see an example of Cognitive Services on Spark in action, take a look at [this sample notebook](../notebooks/CognitiveServices%20-%20Celebrity%20Quote%20Analysis.ipynb).
+- To see an example of Cognitive Services on Spark in action, take a look at [this sample notebook](../notebooks/CognitiveServices%20-%20Celebrity%20Quote%20Analysis.ipynb).
+- To see an example of Text Analytics in Azure Synapse, refer to [this sample notebook](../notebooks/CognitiveServices%20-%20Celebrity%20Quote%20Analysis.ipynb).

 ## Cognitive Services on Apache Spark™
 Currently, the following Cognitive Services are available on Apache Spark™ through MMLSpark: